 It truly surprises me that there is even a controversy about using green smoothies for weight loss.
 Fruity green smoothies played an instrumental role in my 40-pound weight loss and they have helped thousands of people lose weight using my recipes and information on Incredible Smoothies.

 Don’t just take my word for it.
-Go ahead and read the stories in the Green Smoothie Inspirations section to read weight loss stories ranging from 25 pounds to over 100!
+Go ahead and read the weight loss stories from my readers who have lost anywhere from from 25 pounds to over 100!

 I’ve been drinking green smoothies every single day going on my fifth year now and I easily maintain my ideal weight.
 And I eat WAY more fruit in a day than the average person eats in a week.